ruby/www.ruby-lang.org/en/news/_posts/2019-12-25-ruby-2-7-0-released.md

 We are pleased to announce the release of Ruby 2.7.0.

-It also introduces a number of new features and performance improvements, most notably:
+It introduces a number of new features and performance improvements, most notably:

 * Pattern Matching